AlejoZarate77/First-Proyect/README.md

 4. **Testing and Refinement:** We will thoroughly test the cloned page and make any necessary refinements to ensure it closely resembles the original.

-## Getting Started

-To get started, you can create a new directory for your project and set up the necessary HTML, CSS, and JavaScript files.
-You can use the FreeCodeCamp landing page as a reference for the content and design.

-## Conclusion

-By completing this project, you will gain valuable experience in web development and design.
-It's an excellent opportunity to practice your HTML, CSS, and JavaScript skills while replicating a real-world web page.

-Happy coding!

 ### `npm run build` fails to minify